 An ongoing health and hygiene education programme must form part of the Municipal Health Services.
+As described in the National Health Act (2003), the Municipal Health Services are primarily responsible for ensuring the implementation of health and hygiene education.
 The Municipal Health Services need to plan and ensure the implementation of the ongoing health and hygiene education based on locally available resources.